 - In the Fitbit app, parents create an...

 Kids can be just like mom and dad with this simple straightforward fitness tracker from Fitbit.
 The thin design is similar to a Fitbit Alta and allows kids to view their steps, active minutes, and even track their sleep.
 It pairs with a smartphone to allow kids and parents to view their stats as well as set up challenges with other friends and family who are also Fitbit wearers.

 No need to take off this tracker when jumping in the shower or washing hands thanks to its splash-proof design.
 It also has a pretty good battery life lasting 5 days on one charge.

 Fitbit Ace is available in two colors, purple and blue, and is best for kids 8 years and older.
 The band is adjustable and fits most wrists sizes.

 - The bright display is easy to read.

-- Slim design is stylish and comfortable to wear.
+- The slim design is stylish and comfortable to wear.

-- Splash-proof design allows kids to wear it in the shower.
+- The splash-proof design allows kids to wear it in the shower.

 - 5-day battery life